mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 ## Create the Custom Object schemas in both organizations <a name="createcustomobjects" />

 In order to run the Template as is, you'll need to create the custom objects provided in your Salesforce accounts.
-In order to do so, [please follow the steps documented in SalesForce documentation](http://www.salesforce.com/us/developer/docs/apexcode/Content/apex_qs_customobject.htm).
+In order to do so, [please follow the steps documented in Salesforce documentation](http://www.salesforce.com/us/developer/docs/apexcode/Content/apex_qs_customobject.htm).

 The custom objects and custom fields created for this application are the following:
-1. SalesForce org A
+1. Salesforce org A
 MusicAlbum
 	interpreter
 	year
-2. SalesForce org B
+2. Salesforce org B
 MusicAlbum
 	interpreter
 	genre

-**Note:** Please, take into account that this sample application uses SalesForce Object Query Language which, when querying for custom objects and fields, requires you to append `__c` to your query.
+**Note:** Please, take into account that this sample application uses Salesforce Object Query Language which, when querying for custom objects and fields, requires you to append `__c` to your query.
 So for example, to query the music albums' interptreters, the query would be this way: `SELECT interpreter__c FROM MusicAlbum__c`.